montytorr/warm/src/components/arrays/readme.md

 ##Warm.arrays.Column !!$Warm.arrays.Column!!

 ###Props (optional)
-- loginRequestMethod: Function

-> A method that this component will call if the form returns no errors. see example for details.
-> Default is an empty func.

-- boldTitle: String

-  > The bold part of the title.
-  > Default is "Warm".

-- lightTitle: String

-  > The light part of the title.
-  > Default is "Login".

-- description: String
+- array: Object

-  > Adds a little description underneath the photo.
+> An array to be displayed based on the model of the example below.
-  > Default is "".
+> Default is the object of the example.

 - customClasses: String